The new council will empower local communities and make services easier to access.

-The new council will create a revolution in localism.
 There will be new powers and money for local people across communities, market towns and parishes to drive local change, local enterprise and local solutions.

 Made up of community and business groups, town and parish councils and representatives from other local groups and public services, including local councillors, community networks will act as local agents for economic and social change.

-The areas they cover will be decided in consultation with local communities and what they do and who is part of them will evolve and change over time to help make sure they continue to meet local needs and priorities.
+What they do and who is part of them will evolve and change over time to help make sure they continue to meet local needs and priorities.

-There will also be greater transparency with powerful new area constituency committees.
+There will be greater transparency with powerful new area constituency committees.
 They will oversee their local areas, championing their cause, strengthening relationships with their MPs and making important decisions locally on vital matters such as planning and licensing, holding the new council to account.

 Services from parish and town councils